kirtan2746/Intrusion-Detection-System-Using-machine-learning/README.md

 the signature of known attacks can be sufficient to catch novel variants.
 The datasets contain a total number of 24 training attack types, with an additional 14 types in the test data only.
 The name and detail description of the training attack types are listed in.

+# 2) CICIDS2017
+The CICIDS 2017 (Intrusion Detection Evaluation Dataset) created by the Canadian Institute for Cybersecurity at the University of New Brunswick.
+This dataset consists of a 5-day (3rd July- 7th July 2017) data stream on a network created by computers using up-to-date operating systems such as Windows Vista / 7 / 8.1 / 10, Mac, Ubuntu 12/16 and Kali.

+The CICIDS 2017 data set has the following advantages over the other datasets mentioned
+above:

+• The obtained data is the real-world data; was obtained from a testbed consisting of real computers.
+• Data streams are collected from computers with the up-to-date operating system.
+There is operating system diversity (Mac, Windows, and Linux) between both attacker and victim computers.
+• Data sets are labelled.
+In order to apply the machine learning methods, the feature extraction, which is a critical step, was applied and 85 features (see Appendix A for the feature list) were obtained.
+• Both raw data (pcap files - captured network packets files) and processed data (CSV filescomma-separated data files) are available to work on.

+# Methodology
+# Tools and Methods
+# Software Platform

+Python, a free and open-source object-oriented programming language, draws attention with its simple syntax and dynamic structure.
+In Python, it's very easy to write code and analyse code.
+Another advantage is that it has the advantage of extensive documentation (books, internet sites, forums, etc.).
+In addition to all these advantages, it works in concert with many libraries which "machine learning" applications can be done.
+In this context, Python3.7 has been chosen to be used in this work, because of many of the advantages it provides[25].
+Sklearn (Scikit-learn) is a machine learning library that can be used with the Python programming language.
+Sklearn offers a wide range of options to the user with its numerous machine learning algorithms.
+Sklearn has extensive documentation and contains all the algorithms needed for this work.
+Pandas is a powerful data analysis library running on Python.
+When working with a large dataset, Pandas allows you to easily perform many operations such as filtering, bulk column / row deletion, addition, and replacement.
+Because of all these advantages, the Pandas library has been used.
+Matplotlib is a library that runs on Python, allowing visualization of data.
+This library is used to create graphs used in the study NumPy, a Python library that allows you to perform mathematical and logical operations quickly and easily, has been used in calculations in this work[26].
+Hardware Platform
+An evaluation criterion for machine learning algorithms is the execution time.
+However, the execution time may vary depending on the performance of the computer being used.
+Because of this, the technical specifications of the computer used in the application are shared.
+The technical characteristics of the computer used in the implementation phase are